Corporate website of Orient Corporation

 We issue social contribution cards that allow cardholders to support environmental conservation activities.
 The Social Contribution Card is a system that donates a portion of the amount spent to partner organizations without burdening on the cardholders.
 By encouraging customers to use the card, we aim to help solve social issues, including environmental problems, and to realize a sustainable society.

-Financing with consideration for the realization of a decarbonized and circular society
+Financing with consideration for the realization of a circular society and decarbonization

 Green Bond Issuance Results